hvalk111/Reddit_Bot_Detection/README.md

 ## [Data Preprocessing](NLP_Preprocessing.ipynb)

 > Each reddit comment was stringently preprocessed before being passed into a model.
 Non-alphanumeric characters were removed with a RegexpTokenizer.
 Next misspelled words were corrected via the Speller function in the autocorrect module.
-All english stopwords were removed, and each word was stemmed via a PorterStemmer
+All english stopwords were removed, and each word was stemmed via a PorterStemmer.

 ## [Modelling](NLP_Modelling.ipynb)